maaliskesakuu/spotify-app-frontend/README.md

 ## Spotify
 Application uses followig parts of Spotify Web API

-*Authorization
+* Authorization
-*Get users Tracks based on category
+* Get users Tracks based on category
-*Get Top Tracks for Artist
+* Get Top Tracks for Artist
-*Get Recently played/History tracks for user
+* Get Recently played/History tracks for user
-*Creating playlist
+* Creating playlist
-*Adding tracks to playlist
+* Adding tracks to playlist
-*User profile information
+* User profile information

 ### How to use spotify API
 Go to [spotify link] (https://developer.spotify.com/dashboard/), log in and create a new App.

 Add localhost:3000/ as Redirect URI in your Spotify App Settings.

-*Grab the Client Id that will be added to env.js.
+* Grab the Client Id that will be added to env.js.
-*Register an application with Spotify
+* Register an application with Spotify
-*Authenticate a user and get authorization to access user data *Retrieve the data from a Web API endpoint
+* Authenticate a user and get authorization to access user data
+* Retrieve the data from a Web API endpoint

 ## Techlogies Used
-*Bootsrap
-*Favicon
-*Fontawsome
+* Bootsrap
+* Favicon
+* Fontawsome

 ## Photo Credits
-*Background image photo by [Marcela skoski] (https://unsplash.com/@marcelalaskoski) on [Unsplash] (https://unsplash.com/)
+* Background image photo by ![Marcela skoski] (https://unsplash.com/@marcelalaskoski) on ![Unsplash] (https://unsplash.com/)